pulumi/docs/content/docs/reference/pkg/azure-nextgen/appplatform/certificate.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const certificate = new azure_nextgen.appplatform.latest.Certificate("certificate", {
+const certificate = new azure_nextgen.appplatform.Certificate("certificate", {
     certificateName: "mycertificate",
     properties: {
         certVersion: "08a219d06d874795a96db47e06fbb01e",